discord-py-ui/discord-ui/README.md

         > respond() function is now async and needs to be awaited

     - `ResponseMessage.respond() -> None` => `ResponseMessage.respond() -> Message or None`
-        > respond() now returns the sent message or None if ninjaMode is true
+        > respond() now returns the sent message or None if ninja_mode is true

     </details>